Soloheadbeg ambush: Ambush

 Each day from 16 to 21 January, the men chosen for the ambush took up their positions from early in the morning to late afternoon and then spent the night at the deserted house.
 Seven of the Volunteers were armed with revolvers while Treacy was armed with a small automatic rifle.
 On 21 January, around noon, Patrick O'Dwyer saw the transport leaving the barracks.
 The consignment of 160 lb of gelignite was on a horse-drawn cart, led by two council men and guarded by two RIC officers armed with carbine rifles.
 O'Dwyer cycled quickly to where the ambush party was waiting and informed them.
 Robinson and O'Dwyer hid about 20 yards in front of the main ambush party of six, in case they rushed through the main ambush position.

 When the transport reached the position where the main ambush party was hiding, masked Volunteers stepped out in front of them with their guns drawn and called on the RIC to surrender, shouting "Hands up!" more than once.
 It was raining.
 The officers could see at least three of the ambushers; one officer got down behind the cart and the other apparently fumbled with his rifle.
 According to the Volunteers, the officers raised their rifles to fire at them.
 Séumas Robinson said the officers attempted to shoot but that the rifles did not fire because "the cut-off had been overlooked".
 The Volunteers immediately fired at the officers, and it is believed that Treacy fired the first shot.
 Both officers were killed: James McDonnell and Patrick O'Connell, native Roman Catholics.
-MacDonnell was shot in the left side of the head and through the left arm; O’Connell was shot through the left side, and was likely in a stooping position.
+McDonnell was shot in the left side of the head and through the left arm; O’Connell was shot through the left side, and was likely in a stooping position.
 McDonnell was born in Belmullet, County Mayo.
 He was aged 50 at the time of his death and was a widower with five children.
 O'Connell was unmarried and a native of Coachford, County Cork.